“Those who cannot remember the past, are condemned to repeat it.”

 Because the people concerned live scattered all over The Netherlands, and even in other countries, there is too little awareness and recognition of the real impact and consequences of the crash.

-There is some progress on better attention for possible mild head injury after plane crashes.
+There is some progress on better attention for the possible (probable?) occurence of mild head injury in plane crashes.

 Mild Traumatic Brain Injury, especially Decelaration Injury, can easily be overlooked and consequences such as Mental Fatigue neglected.